 Lakshmi Ramgopal is a writer, musician, and historian who divides her time between Northampton, MA and Chicago, IL.
-She received her PhD in Classics from the University of Chicago in 2016, and her writing covers the occult, ancient history, and South Asian experiences for publications like Jezebel, Chicago Reader, and Broadly.
-Lakshmi performs ambient electronic music under the moniker Lykanthea and released her 2014 debut Migration.
-The EP incorporates literary motifs, improvisation, and classical South Indian vocal traditions, garnering praise from Noisey, the Chicago Tribune, and more.
+She received her PhD in Classics from the University of Chicago and her writing covers the occult, ancient history, and South Asian experiences for publications like Jezebel, Chicago Reader, and Broadly.
+Lakshmi performs ambient electronic music under the moniker Lykanthea and released her debut EP Migration in 2014.
+The EP incorporates literary motifs, improvisation, and classical South Indian vocal traditions and garnered praise from Noisey, Chicago Tribune, and more.
 Since then her musical practice has grown to encompass expansive multidisciplinary performances that include sound art, installations, performance art, and dance.

 Magic Is for Everyone: Meet Some of the Artists Bringing Racial Diversity to Tarot, Catapult, August 2017